Sign up for our free newsletter to get training tips and stay up to date on Catalyst Athletics, and get a FREE issue of the Performance Menu journal.

 Receive emails with training tips, news updates, events info, sale notifications and more.

-Submit your question to be answered by Greg or Aimee Everett in the Performance Menu or on the website
+Submit your question to be answered by Greg Everett in the Performance Menu or on the website

 Submit Your Question

-Catalyst Athletics is a USA Weightlifting team of competitive Olympic-style weightlifters.
-We are currently recruting new lifters and offer sponsorship opportunities.
+Catalyst Athletics is a USA Weightlifting team of competitive Olympic-style weightlifters with multiple national team medals.